 Tank Bigsby’s Scouting Report

-In a stacked 2023 NFL Draft RB class, Bigsby might just have the traits to challenge for early-round capital.
-Here’s how the aptly named running back grades out on tape.
+In a stacked 2023 NFL Draft RB class, Bigsby might just have the traits to be one of the best players from the group in a few years’ time.
+Here’s what the tape says about the aptly named running back.

 Bigsby is a quick accelerator on cuts.
 He has a touchy throttle button and uses it with impressive freedom.
 He also brings great long-track explosiveness upfield and can stretch space when he has an opening.

 Going further, Bigsby is controlled with his throttle and has shown to speed up and hit an extra gear to evade threats of contact.
 Even when he’s not working with a lot of space, he has the explosiveness to make the most of small seams at the second level.

 Bigsby has enough long speed to stress defenses downfield and stretches for big runs when he has space, and his 4.45 40-yard dash time at his pro day properly characterizes that speed.
 But Bigsby’s agility and twitch are traits that allow him to find space in the first place.

 Bigsby has high-end corrective twitch when approaching holes and can use fast feet and lateral twitch to adjust attack angles at a moment’s notice.
 He’s an energetic runner with near-elite foot speed.
 His feet are constantly moving and rarely delay out of cuts.

 Expanding on his agility, Bigsby has a superb horizontal cutting ability.
 He can freely snap open and close with his strides while using variations to manage condensed spaces.
 With his foot speed and urgency, Bigsby quickly redirects from lateral to vertical motion and surges through lanes.

 In a similar vein, Bigsby transitions upfield and supplements acceleration incredibly quickly out of cuts.
 The Auburn RB can levy cuts at insane angles to escape contact and breach contain.